cloudfoundry/community/toc/rfc/rfc-draft-pcap-cf.md

 Adding a platform switch to make the `vcap` user a sudoer was considered but discarded due to:
-* Significant security risks of providing full root access
+* Significant security risks of providing full root access in the app container.
 * Potential for privilege escalation beyond intended packet capture use
 * Inconsistency with Cloud Foundry's security-first design principles